Twasi/twasi-docs/docs/getting-started/plugin-variables.md

   - 'String[] params' contains all arguments/parameters that were specified in the brackets at the end of the variable name (will be empty if there are no brackets at all).
   - 'TwasiMessage message' is the TwasiMessage we currently reply to.

 - The second one is the *getNames*-function that returns every name the variable should have.
 The first string in the returned list is the main name of your variable that will be shown in variable lists.
-All other strings are aliases that can be used too but won't be listed.
+All other strings are aliases that can be used too, but won't be listed.

 Now we want to add some logic to our *process*-function: